GravityKit/GravityView/readme.txt

 == Changelog ==

-= 1.14 (PRE RELEASE) =
+= 1.14 on September 16 =
+* Added: Search Bar now supports custom label text
 * Added: Show the value of a single column of a "Multiple Columns" List field
-* Added: Search Bar now supports custom label text
 * Added: Sorting by time now works.
 Why is this "Added" and not "Fixed"?
 Because Gravity Forms doesn't natively support sorting by time!
+* Added: Display the roles of the entry creator by using `{created_by:roles}` Merge Tag
 * Fixed: Field containers were being rendered even when empty
 * Fixed: Widgets were not being displayed when using page builders and themes that pre-process shortcodes
 * Fixed: Don't show "Width %" setting when in Single Entry configuration